reyre8/family-tree/README.md

 - ESLINT (https://eslint.org/) as linter, with airbnb

 ### Steps to run the application
-Once the project folder has been unzipped, open a console, and navigate to the root of the projects folder.
+Once the project folder has been cloned, open a console, and navigate to the root of the projects folder.
 The structure of the project should be like the following:
 ```sh
 lx
 ├── .eslintrc.json